dongasr/dtmbr/content/new-method/non-human-personas.md

   filename: "Non-human Personas"

 ---
-# "Giving a voice to living things and ecosystems"
+# Giving a voice to living things and ecosystems

 Non-human personas address some limitations of human-centred design methods, by adapting the personas method to give non-human stakeholders a voice in the design process.